 As musician Amanda Palmer says in The Art Of Asking:

 “Asking without shame says that you are in collaboration with the world.
 Asking with shame says you have power over me.
-Asking with condescension says I have power over you.”
+And asking with condescension says I have power over you.”

 Remember that crowdfunding is, in essence, equivalent to selling your product or service.
 You’re simply doing it before that thing exists, on the shared belief in your ability to create something worth having.